yevgenykuz/text-files-merger/README.rst

     python merge_files.py

-For example, the following will merge, sort, remove duplicates, and strip everything after "_-" suffix (including) in all .txt files in the relative "files" directory.
+For example, the following will merge, sort, remove duplicates, and strip everything after "_-" suffix (including) all .txt files in the relative "files" directory.
 Result will be saved to "output.txt" file:

 .. code-block:: bash